-A document-oriented database usually has a tree or forest structure.
-A tree structure means that a root node has one or several leaf nodes.
+A document-oriented database usually has a tree or forest database model.
+A tree structure means that a root node has one or more leaf nodes.
 A forest structure consists of several trees.
 These data structures help document stores perform fast search.
-While it makes it difficult to manage complicated systems with numerous connections between elements, it lets developers create document collections by topic or type.
+While this makes it difficult to manage complicated systems with numerous connections between elements, it lets developers create document collections by topic or type.

-For instance, if you’re creating a music streaming app, you can use a document-oriented database to create a collection of songs by Rihanna so users can easily and quickly find her tracks in your app.
+For instance, if you’re creating a music streaming app, you can use a document-oriented database to create a collection of songs by Rihanna so users can easily and quickly find her tracks.

 Thanks to their structure and flexibility, document-oriented databases are commonly used for content management, rapid prototyping, and data analysis.

 A columnar database is optimized for fast retrieval of columns of data.
-Column-oriented storage inverts the relational approach, so column-oriented databases store each column as a logical array of values.
-Databases of this type provide high scalability and can be easily duplicated.
+Column-oriented databases store each column as a logical array of values.
+Databases of this type provide high scalability and can easily be duplicated.